We show LOVE, have PRIDE and are SAFE.

 We use an enquiry based approach to deliver the statutory skills and knowledge of the National Curriculum.
 Putting questioning at the heart of the schools’ ethos and culture helps our children to be engaged in their learning, deepen their thinking and empowering them to become lifelong learners who are well-prepared for secondary school and their future lives, careers and contributions in our society.

-Each Year 1 - Year 6 has three ‘Big Questions’, one for each long term.
-In Eyfs they have 6 'Big Questions' per year, one for each short term.
+Each Class has three ‘Big Questions’, one for each long term.
 Each question provides a broad range of interesting topics to explore and investigations to carry out, allowing subjects to come alive for the children.
 The aim of the ‘Big Question’ is that it is not something that is easily answered.
 It provides a reason for children’s learning opportunities and shapes the lessons that are planned for across the year.

 Learning is characterised by the following elements: